ferrous-systems/rust-exercises/exercise-book/src/nrf52-usb-setup-stage.md

 When you need to write some `no_std` code that does not involve device-specific I/O you should consider writing it as a separate crate.
 This way, you can test it on your development machine (e.g. `x86_64`) using the standard `cargo test` functionality.

 So that's what we'll do here.
 In `nrf52-code/usb-lib/src/lib.rs` you'll find starter code for writing a `no_std` SETUP data parser.
-The starter code contains some unit tests; you can run them with `cargo test` (from within the `usb` folder) or you can use Rust Analyzer's "Test" button in VS code.
+The starter code contains some unit tests; you can run them with `cargo test` (from within the `usb-lib` folder) or you can use Rust Analyzer's "Test" button in VS code.

 The definition of `Descriptor::Configuration` as well as the associated test has been "commented out" using an `#[cfg(TODO)]` attribute because it is not handled by the firmware yet.
 Delete the `#[cfg(TODO)]` so that the unit tests can access it.
 This pattern is used for enum members and test functions throughout this workshop, so keep it in mind should you see it again.